dspsandbox/AD9958-real-time-RF-source/README.md

 For setting up the chipKit Max32 make shure you have installed the IDE and the additional board manager (explained above).
 After, compile and upload the *AD9958Driver.ino* file.

-## Python API
+## Python API and Examples
 The Python API is available by adding the *AD9958* folder into the working directory of your Python interpreter.
-A full documentation is available under https://gkpau.github.io/AD9958-real-time-RF-source/.
+A full documentation is available under https://dspsandbox.github.io/AD9958-real-time-RF-source/.

 Please refer to the provided **Examples** for a detailed implementation of the different functionalities of the AD9958.
 Note that when downloading the current repository the set of examples are ready to use (it is not necessary to move *AD9958* into the *Examples* folder).